project-yue/AUTSE2015/README.md

 RULES:

-Add or commit to your own branch
+Add or commit to your own branch, and then merge to master when the code is validated.